 When the insulation is not in contact with the subfloor (as shown in Figure 1), it creates space for air to flow, either from unsealed exterior walls or from convective loops of air currents.
 The moving air pulls heat from the floor system, robbing the insulation of its effectiveness and causing cold floors above.
 The solution to eliminating these thermal short circuits is two-fold: First, completely air seal the floor system, paying particular attention to sealing the band/rim joist area to create a continuous air barrier.
 Second, install the ceiling insulation in full alignment (continuous contact) with this air barrier (EPA 2008).

 How to Insulate and Air Seal the Floor above an Attached Garage

 - Install a subfloor that can serve as a continuous air barrier between the garage and the rooms above.
 In most cases, this air barrier will be plywood or OSB floor sheathing.
 Install the subfloor sheathing panels according to APA Sturd-I-Floor recommendations, which includes the following (APA 2011):

-- Install subfloor panels sized for the on-center framing (16-, 20-, or 24-inches on-center).
+- Install subfloor in panel widths that align with the framing (typically 16-, 20-, or 24-inches on-center).

 - Stagger subfloor panel end joints.